nfgallimore/TextAnalyzer/README.md

 #### 4. Remove Stop Words
 Fourth, I remove all words that are contained in the stopWords list from the frequency dictionary using the `TextAnalyzer.RemoveStopWords` method.
 #### 5. Create Stem Frequency Dictionary
 Finally, now that there is a mapping of how often each string occurs, I can take and convert this dictionary<string, int> into another dictionary<string, int> of just the stem words.
 I iterate over the original dictionary and find the stem of the key word, I then insert this as a new record or update an existing record in the new stemmed dictionary to track the number of times this stem word occurs.
-This stemmed dictionary is the final data structure of the program that is easily iterated through and printed.
-This is all done within the `TextAnalyzer.StemWords` method.
+I then sort this in alphabetical order based on the key, and then in descending order by frequency.
+This stemmed dictionary is the final data structure of the program that is easily iterated through and printed.This is all done within the `TextAnalyzer.StemWords` method.

 ## Output
 ### Declaration of Independence